 Kamaboko (蒲鉾, かまぼこ), or Japanese fish cake, is a processed seafood product eaten in Japanese cuisine.
 It consists of pureed white fish paste (surimi すり身) that’s steamed, grilled, or fried until cooked and firm.
-Eat as is, cut into a beautiful pattern, or use it as a garnish.
+You can eat it as is, cut it into a beautiful pattern, or use it as a garnish.

 Table of contents

 Kamaboko is a Japanese fish cake with surimi paste (white fish).
 Surimi may contain a blend of cod, Golden threadfin bream, gnomefish, gruntfish, lizardfish, and Japanese bluefish.

 It comes in various shapes, forms, textures, and regional specialties.
 The Japanese eat it as a topping to noodle or hot pot dishes or as a protein in stir-fries and salads.
 When grilled, they have a toasty flavor.

 The production process involves mixing different white fish types, pulverizing the meat into a gelatinous, smooth paste, and seasoning the mixture with salt, flour, sake, and egg whites before steaming or grilling.

 It is low in calories and fat but high in sodium.